 This cohort has now been studied from infancy into childhood, adolescence and adulthood.
-The data gathered over the course of the study now comprises some 50 million characters of information, with which the study has published over 480 scientific papers, reports, books and book chapters describing the 40-year life history of the CHDS cohort.
+The data gathered over the course of the study now comprises some 50 million characters of information, with which the study has published over 480 scientific papers, reports, books and book chapters describing the 40-year life history of the Christchurch Health and Development Study cohort.

-We are funded by the Health Research Council of New Zealand and recently started interviewing the CHDS participants for their 40 year assessment.
+We have recently started interviewing the Christchurch Health and Development Study participants for their 40 year assessment.

 Calling all participants!

 As many of you know, we are currently working through our 40 year data collection.
 As part of this, we are also hoping to find people who did not participate in the 35 year (or earlier) interviews to see if they would like to come back into the Study.